Implications of the weak gravity conjecture in anomalous quiver gauge theories: Quiver gauge theories and the WGC

 where ellipsis shows gravity and interaction terms among fermions which we have neglected.
+We assume that kinetic mixings among gauge fields are absent at the tree level for simplicity, and will ignore them in this paper.
 The gauge field of $U(1)_j$ is denoted by $A^{(j)}_{\mu} $ and $\psi_{j,j+1}$ is a left-handed spinor with a charge of $(+1,-1)$ against the $(U(1)_j, U(1)_{j+1})$ gauge group as noted above.
 The index runs as $j=1,2,\ldots, k$ and satisfies $k+1 \equiv 1$.
 There will exist a symmetry\footnote{ See also Refs.~\cite{Gukov:1998kn,Burrington:2006uu,Garcia-Valdecasas:2019cqn}. } that shifts labels simultaneously as $j \to j +1$:

 when we treat the gauge couplings as spurion fields, which are expected to be moduli fields in the string theory.
 This can be regarded as a $\mathbb{Z}_{k}$ symmetry acting on $k$ nodes with a element of